 So, the parents fork out some of their retirement money for a home and they end up getting a fairly stable long-term investment, while at the same time getting their kid out of the house so they can enjoy their golden years.

 It’s also possible that some people who own homes have lower expectations than you, and bought a smaller home in a cheaper neighborhood:

 Many of us want our first home to look like the house where our parents live.
 The problem with this, our parents took a long time saving to afford a home like that.

-Let’s face it, smaller houses in less expensive neighbourhoods, that aren’t renovated with a nice modern look, are simply cheaper.
+Let’s face it, smaller houses in less expensive neighborhoods, that aren’t renovated with a nice modern look, are simply cheaper.
 Many people looking for their first home don’t realize that it’s ok for your first home to be a smaller dated home that needs a little TLC.

 In the long term, realizing this can put you much further ahead.
-Check out my upcoming post “6 Ways to get a better deal on your next homer” for ideas on how you can get into a home for the best price and create a situation that will fast track you to being in the home you really want.
+Check out my upcoming post “6 Ways to get a better deal on your next home” for ideas on how you can get into a home for the best price and create a situation that will fast track you to being in the home you really want.

 Regardless of the reason, other people have been able to afford to buy a house, remember their situations really have nothing to do with you.
 Your situation is the one you need to focus on.
 At Millennial Homeowner, we’re going to do everything we can to help you get into the right home for you while keeping you in a financial situation that’s comfortable and not costing you any sleep.
 Stick with it and together, we’ll get there.